kdesai2018/ultimate-hackathon-starting-guide/getting-started-github/README.md

 However, if you both are working on master, its not so easy to fix.
 [This tutorial](https://rollout.io/blog/resolve-github-merge-conflicts/) does a pretty good job explaining the official ways to fix your merge conflicts.
 However, if you aren't used to git on the terminal this might get a little complicated.

 A (very hacky) way of fixing the first case of merge conflicts is as follows.
 For larger edits, you're better off using the last tutorial I posted (with the terminal instructions).
-How
+However, here's a quick shortcut for smaller conflicts.
+1. Copy your modified code in app.py into a new file (eg: temp.py), that is untracked by github
+2. Open up a terminal and navigate to the relevant git repository.
+3. Run the command: 'git stash'
+4. Run the command: 'git pull' when you are in the same repository.
+5. Manually reapply the changes you copied over to temp,py.
+6. Run the typical commands: 'git add .', 'git commit -m "fixing merge conflicts"', 'git push'

+Note that this solution is only useful if you've made very minor changes to app.py, and you have some basic familiarity with the terminal.
+If this looks too daunting, your best bet may be to ask a mentor at the hackathon or attempt to follow one of the guides above.

 ## Where can I learn more?